-- The Property is located within the jurisdiction of Camden London Borough Council. - The Property is not listed. - The Property is situated within the Bloomsbury Conservation Area. - We have accessed London Borough of Camden Council planning portal and note the most recent planning applications that have been made:
+- The Property is located within the jurisdiction of Camden London Borough Council. - The Property is not listed. - The Property is not situated within a conservation area; however, is specifically noted on the London Borough of Camden Council website as having architectural and Townscape significance. - We have accessed London Borough of Camden Council planning portal and note the most recent planning applications that have been made: